9 Bachelorette Party Ideas Beyond the Bar Crawl

 1. The Spa Weekend

 This one works especially well for brides who are deep in wedding planning stress and just need to decompress.
-No itinerary.
-No schedule.
-Just robes, good food, and uninterrupted time with the people who matter most.
+No itinerary, no schedule, just robes, good food, and uninterrupted time with the people who matter most.

 2. The Cooking Class